antonkvm/sudoku-solver/README.md

 Notice that for the easy puzzles, the algorithm never made a single wrong choice for a cell and never had to backtrack.

-## Optimization anomaly
+## Heuristic trade-off

 The performance generally improved when I added new heuristics and optimizations, but interestingly, adding the Least Constraining Value Heuristic resulted in both better and worse performace, depending on the input puzzle.
+This shows that implementing a new heuristic is not a guaranteed improvement for every input, but rather just increases the chance of improvement.

 | Optimization                | intermediate | difficult2 | notfun | skiena_hard |
 |-----------------------------|:------------:|:----------:|:------:|:-----------:|